Cursus

 Cursuses range in length from 50 yd to almost 6 mi.
 The distance between the parallel earthworks can be up to 100 yd.
 Banks at the terminal ends enclose the cursus.
 Over fifty have been identified via aerial photography while many others have doubtless been obliterated by farming and other activities.

 The Stonehenge Cursus is a notable example within sight of the more famous Stonehenge stone circle.
 Other examples are the four cursuses at Rudston in Yorkshire, that at Fornham All Saints in Suffolk, the Cleaven Dyke in Perthshire and the Dorset cursus.
 The Bures cursus and the Metlands cursus are in Bures St Mary, Suffolk, and were detected from cropmarks.
 They are situated just above the floodplain of the north bank of the River Stour, Suffolk.
-On December 21 each year the sun rises over Lodge Hills, Wormingford, and shines down the length of the Metlands cursus.
+On 21 December each year the sun rises over Lodge Hills, Wormingford, and shines down the length of the Metlands cursus.

+In the summer of 2023 excavation began at a cursus discovered near Drumadoon in the Isle of Arran in 2019.
+It is believed to be the only complete example in Britain.
+Archaeologists from Glasgow University co-led by Dr Kenneth Brophy and local volunteers began excavating at the site in August.
+Brophy judged the Arran cursus the most significant he had seen in his career.

 Function

-It has been conjectured that they were used in rituals connected with ancestor veneration, that they follow astronomical alignments or that they served as buffer zones between ceremonial and occupation landscapes.
+It has been conjectured that they were used in rituals connected with ancestor veneration; or that they follow astronomical alignments; or that they served as buffer zones between ceremonial and occupation landscapes.
 More recent studies have reassessed the original interpretation and argued that they were used for ceremonial competitions.
 Finds of arrowheads at the terminal ends suggest archery and hunting were important to the builders and that the length of the cursus may have reflected its use as a proving ground for young men involving a journey to adulthood.
 Anthropological parallels exist for this interpretation.

-Contemporary internal features are rare and it has been traditionally thought that the cursūs were used as processional routes.
+Contemporary internal features are rare and it has been traditionally thought that the cursuses were used as processional routes.
 They are often aligned on and respect the position of pre-existing long barrows and bank barrows and appear to ignore difficulties in terrain.
 The Dorset Cursus, the longest known example, crosses a river and three valleys along its course across Cranborne Chase and is close to the henge monuments at Knowlton.

 The present-day Tynwald day ceremony on the Isle of Man involves the procession of parliament along a cursus-like structure, which is sometimes suggested as a related or continual folk tradition with the Neolithic cursus.
 Larger scale modern ceremonial analogs might include the National Mall in Washington, and The Mall, London.